 Plots were used to sample potential vegetation zones (that is, plant community types and broad condition classes) based on the initial site stratification.
-Forty-three plots were sampled within the airport site, as shown on Figure 3 in Appendix K1 in Volume 4.
+Forty-three plots were sampled within the airport site, as shown on Figure 3 in Appendix K1 (Volume 4).

-16.2.3.3.
-Targeted threatened flora surveys
+16.2.3.3 Targeted threatened flora surveys

-Targeted threatened flora surveys were undertaken for those species known or likely to occur at the airport site based on previous records (as found in the database and literature review) and the presence of suitable habitat.
+Targeted threatened flora surveys were undertaken for those species known or likely to occur at the survey area based on previous records (as found in the database and literature review) and the presence of suitable habitat.
 Areas of suitable habitat (that is, areas of near-intact native vegetation and with natural topsoil) were systematically traversed on foot and inspected for threatened plants.
+A targeted survey for Marsdenia viridiflora subsp. viridiflora was undertaken in April 2016 to supplement the initial surveys, following feedback in some submissions on the draft EIS.

-16.2.3.4.
-Wetland assessments
+16.2.3.4 Wetland assessments